tpximpact/digital-planning-register-tools/README.md

 Contains shared libraries used across applications

 - `@dpr/application-generator` - Generates dummy application data in Post-submission format for testing and development purposes
+- `@dpr/config` - Configuration management for the packages in this monorepo
-- `@dpr/config` - Configuration management for the packages in this monorepo, included eslint and base typescript configurations
+- `@dpr/dev-config` - Development configuration for the packages in this monorepo, included eslint and base typescript configurations
 - `@dpr/libs` - A shared library of common utilities to reduce code duplication and consolidate dependencies across packages.
 - `@dpr/odp-schemas` - The post submission schema in typebox form - **eventually this will be replaced by the `digital-planning-data-schemas` package**
 - `@dpr/ui` - Contains react components, styles and a storybook for the Digital Planning Register that comply with Post-submission schema. **Eventually all DPR components will come from here**